commschamp/comms_champion/README.md

 This project comes to resolve all the problems listed above, but focusing on **embedded systems** with limited resources (including bare-metal ones).
-It keeps the idea of having "single source of truth" (i.e. single implementation) for all the applications, but approaches the problem from a different angle.
+It keeps the idea of having "single source of truth" (i.e. single implementation) for all the applications, but app2roaches the problem from a different angle.
 Instead, of having separate message definition file(s) with a custom grammar, the messages are defined using **C++** programming language, which is widely used in embedded systems development.